nicklotz/nlnetvirt/public/demos-labs/lab-03-ip-networking.md

 cat ipdemo.py
 ```

 5. What can you modify in ipdemo.py so that step E.3 gives you a next hop?
 There may be more than one answer.
-Feel free to ask a classmate or you instructor for assistance.
+Feel free to ask around for assistence!

 6. Run the command again after modifying ipdemo.py.